An in-text citation is the brief form of the reference. It gives enough information to uniquely identify the source in your reference list.

 (World Health Organization, 2020, "How to Cope" section)

 To cite a specific kind of section (e.g. chapter or figure), write the type of section out in full, beginning with a capital letter.
-See here for more examples.
+See the APA webpage Citing Specific Parts of a Source for more examples.

 (Thornton, 2019, Slide 14)